Workshop for Persons Responsible for Product Information Overview Management and Practice Managers in 2024" was held

 Examples of describing safety results when only the continuation phase (extension phase) is introduced

-- Example of the description in the table only
+- Example of description in a table only

 - Examples of "person-years" description